 In preparation for their shift into the felony division, lawyers receive a handful of felony clients after a year of experience.
 Most of our attorneys are assigned to a courtroom in the felony division within two years of beginning their practice.

 Our attorneys will move through several divisions over the course of their career.
 Depending on interest, experienced attorneys may spend time in the Forensics, Mental Health, Serious Crimes, Major Crimes, or Appellate Divisions.

 Spring graduates should apply by November of their final year of law school.
 Fall graduates should apply by September of their final year.
-Applicants should e-mail a resume, writing sample, and references to Jennifer Loyless: email@example.com.
-Interviews are conducted by a panel including the division chiefs and Public Defender Carey Haughwout.
+Applicants should e-mail a resume, writing sample of no more than 10 pages, a draft transcript, and references to: PDPalmBeachApps@pd15.org.
+For those applicants we identify as a potential match, we will conduct panel interviews, which include the division chiefs and Public Defender Carey Haughwout.

 Please note that applications are accepted year round but our traditional hiring cycle is for Spring graduates to start in August, shortly after sitting for the July Florida Bar examination.

 Investigators, Social Workers and Secretaries are all part of the team working to support our clients!
 We are interested in hiring hard working, dedicated problem solvers to assist in our rewarding work.
 If you are interested in or have experience in one of these aspects of our work and would like to apply, please submit a resume and a completed State of Florida job application to:

 Office of the Public Defender, 15th Judicial Circuit